Climate change and what you can do

 7. Change your home’s source of energy

-Installing renewable energy such as solar panels saves money over time, although there is usually an investment up front.
-A number of the grants available through Warm Homes Sheffield include renewable energy and provide free installation for people who are eligible.
 The government’s GOV.UK: Renewable Heat Incentive also provides financial benefits for using biomass boilers, solar water heating and certain heat pumps.
-If you get renewable energy generation fitted, be sure to contact your energy provider to sign up to the Smart Export Guarantee to ensure that you are paid for any energy that you don’t use and is exported to the national grid.
+If you get renewable energy generation fitted, be sure to contact your energy provider to sign up to the Smart Export Guarantee.
+This ensures that you are paid for any energy that you don’t use and is exported to the national grid.

 8. Switch to an electric vehicle